 - Leaving with a stronger sense of self after exploring your own relationships (romantic, academic, platonic, professional) and identities via identity models, queer narratives, and intersectional work

-We can take registrants up until the second week of the Spring semester: Sign up at the QUILL 2018 registration form!
+We can take registrants up through the first week of the Spring semester.
+Sign up below:

 Questions about the curriculum, the project, or getting involved?
-Contact firstname.lastname@example.org or the facilitators below.
+Contact the facilitators below.

 How can I get academic or Leadership Certificate credit?

 We have faculty partners who can help sponsor your participation for credit with successful completion of the program.